sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.2.7 (February 16 2024) =
+* [Bug-Fix] Version 1.2.5 got included in the plugin package, this release is to fix that.

 = 1.2.6 (February  08 2024) =
 * [Security-Fix] In some cases it was possible to fill up the logs and has been fixed.
 Reported by Villu Orav (WordFence)